-So far this year SANE StigmaWatch has worked with metropolitan media outlets, regional newsrooms, journalists and celebrities to reduce stigma and encourage responsible reporting of suicide-related issues.
+So far this year SANE StigmaWatch has worked with metropolitan media outlets, regional newsrooms, journalists and businesses to reduce stigma and encourage responsible reporting of suicide-related issues.

-On a positive note 26 Good News Reports have been submitted and can be viewed online.
+Some of the Good News Reports for 2015 can be viewed online.

 The quarterly Stigma Bulletin has been sent to over 2,000 members, updating StigmaWatchers on activity undertaken.
 You can subscribe online.

-If you have seen a positive or stigmatising report in the media you can nominate stories for consideration.
+If you have seen a responsible or stigmatising report in the media you can nominate stories for consideration.

 It is important to remember that SANE StigmaWatch does not aim to stop media reports on issues such as mental illness and suicide, rather, StigmaWatch encourages more accurate and responsible reporting of these complex and sensitive issues.